A Stronger Supply Chain that Reflects Social and Environmental Issues

-The JCU Group aims to be a company that can grow together with our business partners with peace of mind by building relationships of mutual trust through fair and equitable transactions, and by committing ourselves to appropriate information disclosure.
+The JCU Group aims to be a company that can grow together with its business partners with peace of mind by building relationships of mutual trust through fair and equitable transactions, and by committing ourselves to appropriate information disclosure.

 Our Approach to Conflict Minerals

-As described in Chapter 2 "Respect for Human Rights and Healthy Workplaces" of the JCU Code of Conduct, the JCU Group makes every effort not to procure so-called conflict minerals (tin, tantalum, tungsten, gold) that are associated with human rights violations, and carries out ongoing investigations into the use of conflict minerals in our supply chain.
-We have not found the use of conflict minerals associated with armed groups in our investigations.
+As described in Chapter 2 “Respect for Human Rights and Healthy Workplaces” of the JCU Code of Conduct, the JCU Group makes every effort not to procure so-called conflict minerals (tin, tantalum, tungsten, gold) that are associated with human rights violations, and carries out ongoing investigations into the use of conflict minerals in its supply chain.

-JCU Code of Conduct
+JCU Code of Conduct (in Japanese only)

 Appropriate Information Disclosure

-The JCU Group discloses information on its website, providing not only business performance and financial information, but also technical reports detailing the latest technologies and new products.
-In addition, in November 2024, we launched the "JCU Library" on our website, which provides explanations of our plating technology, information on trade shows where we have exhibited, and compilations of hot topics.
-For our international investors, we provide an English version of this Sustainability Report, as well as English versions of our earnings summary and presentation materials.
+The JCU Group discloses information on its website, providing not only business performance and financial information but also technical reports detailing the latest technologies and new products.
+In addition, in November 2024, we launched the “JCU Library” on our website, which provides explanations of our plating technology, information on trade shows where we have exhibited, and compilations of hot topics.
+For our international investors, we provide an English version of this sustainability report, as well as English versions of our earnings summary and presentation materials.

 In order to appropriately disclose information, the JCU Group has a Disclosure Committee to ensure compliance with the timely disclosure rules stipulated by the securities exchange, and makes every effort to actively disclose information deemed to have an effect on investment decisions.
 Furthermore, our Disclosure Policy is available on our website for the general public to view.

-JCU Disclosure Policy
+JCU Disclosure Policy (in Japanese only)

 Communication with Our Shareholders and Investors

-In addition to the general meeting of shareholders, the JCU Group holds semiannual financial results briefings for institutional investors and securities analysts, and One on One Meetings throughout the year.
+In addition to the General Meeting of Shareholders, the JCU Group holds semiannual financial results briefings for institutional investors and securities analysts, and One on One Meetings throughout the year.

-In the FY ending March 2024, we held meetings in person, by phone, or online, and by improving the efficiency of these interaction formats, were able to meet with a large number of investors (about 170 in total).
-In addition, we held the first half and full-year financial results briefings for the fiscal year ending March 2024 online, allowing more investors to participate.
+In FY2024, we continued to hold meetings in person, by phone, or online, and by improving the efficiency of these interaction formats, were able to meet with a large number of investors (about 165 in total).
+In addition, we held FY2024 first-half and full-year financial results briefings online, enabling a greater number of investors to participate.
+We also posted a video of the briefing session on our website for viewing by those who were unable to attend on the day.

-Contributing to the local community
+Contributing to the Local Community

 Regular Cleanup

 Every year, the R&D Center and Niigata Plant regularly carry out voluntary cleanup activities in their surrounding areas.
-We see these cleanup activities as important opportunities not only for picking up trash, but also to raise awareness about the environment where our business locations are located, something that we may normally overlook.
+We see these cleanup activities as important opportunities not only for picking up trash but also to raise awareness about the environment where our business locations are located, something that we may normally overlook.

 Through these activities, the JCU Group is committed to continue to help restore the environment from the viewpoint of residents of our surrounding communities.